Innovation in Special Events

 - Maximum of four support documents

-Entry is open to NSW Councils only.
+Entry is open to NSW councils and county councils who are members of LGNSW are eligible to enter.
 Entries close on Monday 5 June.

 To be eligible, submissions must address each criteria listed below:

 - Clear and concise event brief describing the goals, situational analysis, audience, event plan and format and what the event is intended to deliver.